pmatorras/MacroEconomics/README.md

 ### Dashboard notes

 - Layout: country and indicator dropdowns, year range slider, and a main graph component, all wired to update_graph via @app.callback.
-- Entrypoint: dash_app.main(debug, host, port) runs app.run; server is also exposed as server for deployments.
+- Entrypoint: dash_app(debug, host, port) runs app.run; server is also exposed as server for deployments.

 ### Troubleshooting